 Self-service purchasing is changing the way we shop.
 85% of Americans have used a self-service kiosk and that number is even higher for younger age groups.
 Consumers love the convenience and efficiency, and businesses love the ROI and faster queue turns.
 Self-service kiosks are a win-win.

 Self-Service Technologies Improve the Bottom Line

-According to some studies, self-service kiosks can also lead to higher average check size.
+According to some studies, self-service touch screen kiosks can also lead to higher average check size.
 So not only do consumers like the convenience, but they also inspire consumers to spend more as well.
 Taco Bell saw a 20% increase in ticket totals from their self-checkout mobile app in comparison to orders taken from a cashier.
 Similarly, Chili’s restaurants saw tabletop self-service tablets yield a comparable boost in per-check averages.
 Lastly, Cinemark theaters has banked on 32 consecutive quarters of increased concessions on a per-person basis.

 So How Do Self-Service Kiosks Change the Way Consumers Behave?

 Here are a few reasons why experts believe self-service payment kiosks influence consumer behavior: